Eco-Hub

 Small groups of local residents will get together to litter pick in different parts of Old Marston and New Marston and also in conjunction with the OxClean event.
 Contact Marston Community Gardens for more information.

-Refill Station
+Sesi Refill Station

 The Refill Station opened in October 2020 at the MCG Hub, behind the Giving Garage.
 It is stocked with a range of biodegradable, vegan, cruelty-free detergents from local Oxfordshire company, SESI.
 The aim is to reduce local plastic use by allowing people to affordably refill their own bottles with these every day products.
+In August 2024 a brand new wooden building was installed to provide a home for the Sesi refil station.
+You can see pictures of the relaunch here.

 Technical Details